syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Retrieve-DataRow-from-GridDataBoundGrid-with-rowindex.md

 documentation: ug
 ---

-# How to Retrieve Datarow From Griddataboundgrid with Rowindex in Windows Forms GridDataBoundGrid(Classic)
+# How to Retrieve Data row From Grid data bound grid with Row index in Windows Forms GridDataBoundGrid(Classic)

 {% tabs %}
 {% highlight c# %}